Don’t Just Follow

 Comments on her photos – at least on Instagram, still obstinately the young people’s platform of choice – are mostly adulatory, full of heart eyes and fire emoji.

 You may not see it yourself.
 You may not even believe me.
 But Kylie knows better than either of us.
-She’s paving the way to a new future that flies largely under the radar of the mainstream media.
+She is paving the way for a new future that largely flies under the mainstream media’s radar.
+Furthermore, she could also be setting the trends or influencing individuals and brands to get Instagram followers.

 And that future is about image – controlled image.
 Nothing on social media is spontaneous these days.
 Everything is calculated for maximum impact because there’s no need to filter through a middleman, anymore.
 You are being asked to believe certain truths when the celebrity starts speaking directly to you.
 If nothing else, Taylor’s smiling, sun-kissed girl squad and Beyoncé’s regal, Renaissance-style baby bump announcement should tell you that.